mixxxdj/mixxx/source/chapters/djing_with_mixxx.rst

 .. versionadded:: 1.11

-To prelisten to a track activate the 'Preview' column in a library view and then click on the play Icon.
-The track will then start playing in a special preview deck that will only output sound in the headphones channel. clicking the button again will stop the playback.
-Some skins support the preview deck (show/hide with CTRL+P) to manual search in the track.
+To prelisten to a track activate the 'Preview' column in a library view and then click on the Play icon.
+The track will then start playing in a special preview deck that will only output sound in the headphones channel.
+Clicking the button again will stop the playback.
+Some skins support the preview deck to manually search in the track.
+If supported, ``CTRL+4`` (Windows/Linux) or ``CMD+4`` (Mac) displays the preview deck.

 .. _waveform-displays: